asylum119/my-scripts/RPI Wi-Fi Honeypot/readme.md

 ## Introduction

 > RPI Fake Wi-Fi AP with dynamic updating SSID broadcast on connection attempt, MAC logging for connection attempts, random AP MAC broadcast and chanel broadcast number for limiting a single attack vector when broadcasting the hacker challeng SSID.
+Wi-Fi hackers wont expect this one.

 Hammered this out quickly when next door deployed a pineapple attack, maybe someone else can improve.